 We can expect that the questions will be of a moderate level.

-The admit card of Class 10 WB Board exams will be released through the concerned school.
+The admit card of Class 10 WB Board exams is released through the concerned school.

-WB Madhyamik result will be released in July 2021.
+WB Madhyamik result will be announced in May 2022, tentatively.

 No, it is not possible to check the result without a valid roll number and date of birth.

-The previous year's pass percentage of the West Bengal 10th class exam is 86.34.
+The previous year's pass percentage of the West Bengal 10th class exam was 100%.